ethsana/sana-docs/docs/installation/connectivity.md

 To fully connect to the sana, your Sana node needs to be able to both send and receive messages from the outside world.
 Normally, your router will not allow other IP's on the Internet to connect, unless you have initiated the connection.
-Bees welcome newcomers in the swarm, as long as they play by the rules!
+Ants welcome newcomers in the sana, as long as they play by the rules!
 If a node misbehaves, we will simply add it to a list of blocked nodes and refuse future connections from them.

 Here at Sana, every Sana counts!
-To make sure all Sanas can join the Sana, below you will find a detailed guide to navigating your way through your network and making out into the wild so you can buzz around fellow bees and maximise your chances of earning those SANAs.
+To make sure all Sanas can join the Sana, below you will find a detailed guide to navigating your way through your network and making out into the wild so you can buzz around fellow antss and maximise your chances of earning those SANAs.
 If you still have problems, please join us in our [Discord server](https://discord.gg/wdghaQsGq5) and we'll help you find the way!

 :::info
-To ensure your Bee has the best chance of particpating in the swarm, you must ensure your Bee is able to handle **both incoming and outgoing connections from the global Internet to its p2p port (`1634` by default)**.
+To ensure your Ant has the best chance of particpating in the sana, you must ensure your Ant is able to handle **both incoming and outgoing connections from the global Internet to its p2p port (`1634` by default)**.
 See below for a detailed guide on how to make sure this is the case, or for the 1337: check your `http://localhost:1635/addresses` to see which public ip and port libp2p is advertising and verify its connectivity to the rest of the Internet!
-You may need to alter your Bee nodes `nat-addr` configuration. 🤓
+You may need to alter your Ant nodes `nat-addr` configuration. 🤓
 :::